Skip to content

 Oral intake is simply swallowing your pills.
 Usually twice per day in ~12 hour intervals.
 Results in more stable levels versus sublingual/buccal administration.

-$30-45/m, $360-540/yr
+$30-45/m, $360-540+/yr

 Transdermal (estradiol applied to the skin) comes in forms like gels, patches, sprays/solutions, etc.

 Patches are typically switched out once to twice a week and are designed to give out a set dose of estradiol every day.
 Usually applied to the lower stomach or upper buttocks.
-Note that there has been a global patch shortage for a few years, so it may be very difficult to acquire patches from any DIY sources.
+Note that there has been a global patch shortage for a few years, so it may be very difficult and expensive to acquire patches from any DIY sources.

 $80-180/yr